 Tempering of fish blocks

-The customer’s previous process required the fish blocks to be sawed at a temperature of -20°C, causing major drip-losses.
-See how our tempering solution help them to improve their process.
+One of our customer’s needed help to improve its process: their previous process required the fish blocks to be sawed at a temperature of -20°C, causing major drip-losses.
+See how our radio frequency (RF) tempering solution help them to optimise this process.

-Our customer, a large company located in Australia and South Africa since 1929, owns 4 production plants and has a turnover of 5 billion dollars.
+Our customer, a large food industry company located in Australia and South Africa since 1929, owns 4 production plants and has a turnover of 5 billion dollars.
 They needed a solution to improve the production process of its breaded fish sticks.
-The previous tempering process required the fish blocks to be sawed at a temperature of -20°C, causing major drip-losses.
+The previous tempering process required the fish blocks to be sawed at a temperature of -20°C, causing major drip-losses and therefore a significant economic and time loss.

-- Savings: the radio frequency prevents prevents any losses
+- Savings: the radio frequency prevents any drip loss

 - Speed: our equipment saves time and money for the company